We are very excited that Ben will be joining the Liminal Space Therapy team in Summer 2023!

 Most of my life I have desired comfort, the familiar, normalcy.
-Now, in my role as a wife, mom, or therapist I feel uncomfortable when I am comfortable.
-Our goal is to live in the liminal space, opening ourselves to a bigger world.
+Now, in my role as a wife, mom, and therapist I feel uncomfortable when I am comfortable.
+My goal is to live in the liminal space, opening myself to a bigger world.

-Author and theologian Richard Rohr describes Liminal Space as: “where we are betwixt and between the familiar and the completely unknown.
+Author Richard Rohr describes Liminal Space as: “where we are betwixt and between the familiar and the completely unknown.
 There alone is our old world left behind, while we are not yet sure of the new existence.
 That’s a good space where genuine newness can begin.
 Get there often and stay as long as you can by whatever means possible…This is the sacred space where the old world is able to fall apart, and a bigger world is revealed.
 If we don’t encounter liminal space in our lives, we start idealizing normalcy.
 The threshold is God’s waiting room.
 Here we are taught openness and patience as we come to expect an appointment with the divine Doctor.”

-As therapists, we find that if we are not willing to leave the familiar and embrace the unknown, we cannot walk with others searching for genuine newness, the divine appointment, a new existence.
+As a therapist, I find that if I am not willing to leave the familiar and embrace the unknown, I cannot walk with others searching for genuine newness, the divine appointment, a new existence.

-Join us in our continued pursuit of Liminal Space in our lives.
+Join me in my continued pursuit of Liminal Space.

 Anxiety is one of the most distressing moods that we experience.
 We address anxiety issues in therapy using many theories but starting with an approach called Cognitive Behavioural Therapy.